 There are a variety of reasons why dogs bite on the leash.
 Sometimes, they may be bored of leash training exercises.
-More often, they are redirecting their excitement or frustration, onto the lead.
+More often, they are redirecting their excitement or frustration onto the lead.

 My dog was ultimately leash biting, because he was picking up on my weak, tense, and fearful energy.
-This increased his stress level, and would frequently trigger his crazy leash dance.
+This increased his stress level, and would usually trigger his crazy leash dance.
 For shy dogs, unbalanced human energy may also cause fear aggression.

 For the Bored and Playful Leash Biter.